vernonclarke/Rfits/README.md

 Unpack and create directory e.g. `/Users/UserName/Documents/Rfits` replacing `UserName` with your actual `UserName` (!).

 In order for the provided R code to work, it is necessary to load various packages within the R environment.

-The following code should be executed in R prior to running any of the analysis functions.
-It checks if the required packages are present and, if they are not, it will install them.

 Any code preceded by # is `commented out` and is provided in `*.R` files for instructional/informational purposes.